Shellay/palo/README.md

 <!--
 The trick is to support `__getitem__` method for the `dict`-like reader returned by `kbmeta.__prepare__` so that any identifier get automatically declared and returned as a dedicated object.
 -->

+## TODO

+- Support goals defined with equality and non-equality.